Department of Chemistry

 CHEM 34300 Inorganic Chemistry Laboratory (LA)

 Emphasizes basic techniques of experimental inorganic and organometallic chemistry, including synthetic methods, reaction progress monitoring and product characterization by spectroscopic methods.
 Experiments reinforce and expand concepts covered in CHEM 34200.
-Prerequisites: CHEM 23200 and CHEM 23300; Math Placement Group of 2 or higher, math placement assessment score of 54 or greater.
-(F,Y)
+The course involves a significant writing component with experimental reports that adhere to the publication standards of scientific journals.
+Prerequisites: CHEM 23200 and CHEM 23300; CHEM 34200; Math Placement Group of 2 or higher, math placement assessment score of 54 or greater.
+(S,Y)

 CHEM 35300 Modern Instrumental Methods (LA)